slashvar/slashvar.github.io/_drafts/Defer_ctor.md

 We're supporting default move semantics (constructible and assignable), we explicitly forbid copy, and we store an instance pointer.
 Even if we didn't provide implementations yet, we have the expected overloading of `*` and `->`.

 Note the use of `std::add_pointer_t<DeferedType>`.
 We could have written `DeferedType*`, but we have a type trait handling this.
-If necessary, it may solve some obscure corner cases.
+It may solve some obscure corner cases.

 ## Constructing the instance